RajLabMSSM/QTL-mapping-pipeline/README.md

   (optional) Flag for interaction-eQTL analysis.
 If set `True` (default is `False`), other the parameters `interaction_name` and `interaction_file` must be specified.
 See more below.

 #### `interaction_name:`
   A name identifing the interaction.
 This string will be used to name the results files, allowing multiple interaction runs using the same data (just need to update this parameter).
+You can also, specify a list with multiple interaction files to run in parallel, just make sure to match the `interaction_name` with `interaction_file`.
+See `test/config.yaml` for an example.

 #### `interaction_file:`
   A text file with 2 columns.
-The first columns has the participant_id (matching sampleKey file) and the second has the interaction values (must be numeric!).
+The first column has the participant_id (matching sampleKey file) and the second has the interaction values (must be numeric!).

 #### `trans:`
   (optional) Flag for trans-eQTL analysis.
 If set `True`, in addition to cis results, a file with nominal associations between all phenotypes and genotypes will be generated (default is `False`).
 The output is in txt.gz format, with four columns: phenotype_id, variant_id, pval, maf.
 As default only associations with p-value < 1e-4 will be reported (change in the Snakefile if necessary).